lintaba/orchid-tables/readme.md

 By default the checklist belongs to the main form, which is linked to most of the action buttons, therefore having a `Button` within `Screen@commandBar()` will send the selection list too.
 However the modals are having their own forms, so it will not be included there.
 Currently only one form is supported.
+(Feel free to open a ticket if you need support for multiple forms/modals.)

 Changing the form of the list to a modal: